Best Dry Fruits for Breastfeeding Moms

 Sunflower Seeds for Nursing Mothers

-Sunflower seeds are an excellent natural healthy source of vitamin E, which is important for the mother's skin and hair health.
+Sunflower seeds are an excellent natural healthy source of vitamin E, essential for the mother's skin and hair health.

 They also contain an excellent quantity of magnesium necessary for the baby's development.